Rawlins Academy: Grammar school

 Rawlins became the Thomas Rawlins Grammar School, also known as Rawlins Grammar School.

 Comprehensive

 Leicestershire changed to comprehensive schools in the 1960s and 1970s, with its Leicestershire plan, implementing three-tier education with upper schools from the age of 14.
 The school was known as Rawlins School and Community College from 1967, before being renamed the Rawlins Upper School and Community College in the late 1970s.

 In September 2013, Rawlins admitted over 240 year seven students as it moved from 14-19 provision to 11-19.

 Academy

 On 1 November 2011, Rawlins Community College officially gained academy status and became independent of local authority control.
 In September 2013 the name of the school became Rawlins Academy.

-Traditions

-Houses

-At the beginning of the 2006 autumn term, Rawlins was divided into six houses: Bradgate (purple), Beaumanor (red), Swithland (blue), Outwoods (green), Beacon (orange), and Buddon (yellow).
+Structure

-In the 2009 autumn term there were vertical tutor groups with students from all years being placed in the same forms.
-Each form was assigned a house, with about 20 forms from each house.
-In 2017, Rawlins changed their coaching system to year tutor groups.
-At this point each year group had 12 forms (two for each house).
+The school uses the house system.
+From 2009 to 2017, there were vertical tutor groups with students from all years being placed in the same forms.
+In 2017, Rawlins changed its coaching system to year tutor groups.

-A revamped house system was launched in 2020, with the school reducing to four houses: Ignis (red), Terra (green), Aqua (blue) and Spiritus (yellow).
-This meant that there were now eight tutor groups for each year (two in each house).
-The house names are the Latin translations of the words for fire, earth, water and air.
-These names were chosen by a vote by the whole school, and Latin was chosen by the Year 7 group of 2020-2021.